lucacros/2324_Projet2A_PedaleGuitare/JournalDeBord.md

 ## Session 5
 ### 17/10

+Design of the pedal's preamplifier on a simulation software.
+We opted for a non-inverting circuit.
+Start of the design of the codec and microcontroller on Kicad.
-Approach to the Faust programming language
+Approaching the Faust programming language.

 ## Session 6